pgexperts/patroni-compose/README.md

     docker-compose -f patroni-compose-etcd-3.yml up -d

-7. use docker-compose logs to see if the cluster came up properly
+7. use docker-compose logs to see if the cluster came up properly:

+    docker-compose -f patroni-compose-etcd-3.yml logs

 8. start testing the cluster in other ways
+9. Shut down the test cluster with:

+    docker-compose -f patroni-compose-etcd-3.yml stop

 ## Requirements